 A person may not be guilty of committing a crime if they only acted because of a reasonable fear of legitimate harm.
 There also must be a lack of opportunity to escape the situation.
 For example, a civilian in a bank threatened by an armed bank robber and forced to open a safe would not be guilty because he only agreed due to duress.
 A person cannot legally claim that they took an innocent life because of duress.
 Duress can be a very effective defense to a felony or misdemeanor charge; however, it takes a skilled lawyer to demonstrate this defense in court.

 A person may find it necessary to commit a crime to avoid greater evil.
 In other words, a person who commits a crime is innocent if there appeared to be no other option in an emergency situation he did not create.
 For example, breaking a pipe in a building is usually considered malicious destruction.
 However, if a building was on fire and the defendant had to break a water pipe to put out the fire, the damage to the line was necessary.
 Because the damage was necessary, the defendant is not guilty of intentionally destroying the property.

 Expert Criminal Defense Attorneys Know All Defenses in Criminal Cases

-The dedicated, experienced and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on misdemeanor and felony charges in the state of Michigan.
-We have a well-earned reputation for providing high quality and aggressive representation, while showing empathy and care for each client, and we are experts at establishing defenses even in the most complicated cases.
+The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented thousands of clients on misdemeanor and felony charges in the state of Michigan.
+We have a well-earned reputation for providing high quality and aggressive representation while showing empathy and care for each client.
+We are experts at establishing defenses even in the most complicated cases.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.